 So, for a $75,000 kitchen makeover, your cabinetry might cost $22,500 - $37,500.

 Your selections for wood species, finish style, hardware type, and accessories all play a role in how much your cabinetry will cost.
 For instance, if you choose a rarer, solid wood like cherry as your species, the bulk of your cabinetry budget will go towards this premium wood selection, and you’ll have less to contribute towards hardware and accessories.
 Alternatively, if you opt for a wood veneer, you’ll have more capital to put towards outfitting the cabinetry with functional add-ons.

 Build Your Kitchen With Deslaurier Custom Cabinets

 At Deslaurier, our award-winning design team knows roll-out trays, corner accessories, tray dividers, pull-out garbage receptacles, and pull-out spice drawers to be 5 reliable and well-loved products.
 But in an ever-growing, ever-evolving industry, there’s always a new cabinetry accessory to be had—and you can bet we already have our eye on it.

 Deslaurier Custom Cabinets thrives on innovation.
 After all, our mission statement is:

 To be the leader in custom cabinet design and eco-friendly manufacturing by developing skilled people, strong relationships, and innovative technology in order to deliver high-quality products and exceptional service that exceeds the unique expectations of our customers.

 Find out what best-selling and up-and-coming cabinetry accessories are available now!
-Book a complimentary design consultation with us in Ottawa or Renfrew today.
-Or, if you live elsewhere in Ontario, click to find a dealer near you.
+Book a complimentary design consultation with us in the Jupiter, FL area today.

-Interested in becoming a dealer?
-Click here to visit our Become a Dealer page.
+Interested in becoming a Florida dealer?
+Fill out our Become a Dealer form to connect with us.